BurraAbhishek/BurraAbhishek/README.md

 Who doesn't love a chocolate cake?
 We all do.
 In fact, I love to write code while eating such delicious food!
 We can eat chocolate cakes and write code together!
 Want to contact me?
 Go to the [contact-me](https://github.com/burraabhishek#contact-me) section.

 ## Technologies and Tools:
-This section is under construction.
-Meanwhile, you may want to see my skills.
-Check my LinkedIn profile to know more...
 ### Programming Languages:

 <!-- HTML5 --><img src="https://github.com/BurraAbhishek/devicon/blob/master/icons/html5/html5-original-wordmark.svg" title="HyperText Markup Language, the standard markup language for webpages" alt="HTML5" height=64 width=64 align="left">